 In 1977, Fleetwood Mac released Rumours, a magical, haunting, complicated album detailing the breakups of the two couples in the quintet, and it quickly became the best-selling record of that era.
 The band had begun in the ’60s as a dude-ish blues-rock outfit, but in the early ’70s two women were added to the lineup: the British keyboardist/singer Christine McVie and a California-by-way-of-Arizona singer called Stevie Nicks.

-From the band photo on the back cover, the two look like the same stripe of hip and witchy gals, but in their music they were quite the opposite.
+In the band photo on the album’s back cover the two look like the same stripe of hip and witchy gals, but in their music they were opposites.
 Christine’s songs were breezy, romantic, direct—all smiley faces and hearts.
 Stevie’s songs were plodding, mysterious, and bittersweet—she sang about drugs, the man she’d loved (Mac guitarist Lindsey Buckingham), and her best girlfriends (she wrote the demo “Think About It” to support Christine during her divorce from Mac bassist John McVie).
 The two wrote an equal number of songs on this album, but the only number one hit (“Dreams”) was Stevie’s.
 Onstage, Christine sat behind the piano, while Stevie, who couldn’t play any instruments and so was given a tambourine, took center stage, twirling in her diaphanous gowns and enchanting the audience.
 She was the spectacle.
 Christine was the background.

 In any true girl best-friendship, I think it’s natural to feel like one of you is the Christine, the competent one behind the shadows, while the other is the Stevie, the dazzling rock star with natural charm.
 If you’re the Christine, your friendship is like a passport to another life, and you feel extra-lucky that you get to know the private, life-size version of your sparkly friend.
 I know, because in seventh grade, I was the Christine, and my best friend, Jennifer,* was Stevie.

 Christine had been in Fleetwood Mac for about five years before Stevie joined.
 When the band’s drummer Mick Fleetwood, proposed adding the songwriting duo Lindsey and Stevie to the lineup, he arranged for Christine to meet them.
-Musical prowess was secondary to personal chemistry.
-Recounting that meeting in the Fleetwood Mac bio The First 30 Years, Christine says, “The last thing I was thinking about at that point was another girl in the band.
+Recounting that meeting in the Fleetwood Mac bio The First 30 Years, Christine said, “The last thing I was thinking about at that point was another girl in the band.
 I had been so used to being the only girl!”
 But Stevie and Christine hit it off from the beginning.
-“I liked her instantly,” Christine said.
+“I liked her instantly,” said Christine.
 “She was a bright, very direct, tough little thing.
 I liked her not because she was like me—quite the contrary.
 We’re complete opposites….
 The one thing we had in common was a good sense of humor.”
 If the two women hadn’t become friends, the band wouldn’t have become what it did.

 The band toured sporadically during the recording, and while “Over My Head” had given Fleetwood Mac their first hit in America, “Rhiannon” made it so girls started showing up to the shows in flowing lace dresses and silk hats and screamed when Stevie came on stage.
 When Rumours came out, it made the whole band hugely famous, but Stevie became an icon; the press dubbed her the “Queen of Rock.”
 Christine got no such honorific—she wasn’t the co-Queen, or the Queen of Piano Rock, or even, like, the Princess.